Speed up the Alexa app on Android – no more sluggishness

 google-suggest-theme-pictureRegular users of my blog should already be familiar with “Google Suggest”.
 Those can skip ahead to the section “Wildcard operator in Google Suggest”, for all others here is the quick start.
 Google Suggest is the name of the Google functionality that is responsible for suggesting possible search queries while you are typing your search query.
 For example, if you type “What are the most popular”, Google will suggest “What are the most popular sports in Australia”.
 The suggestions, in turn, are based on the one hand on the user’s own Google search profile and on the other hand on the most frequent search queries currently sent to Google by other users.

-For webmasters, SEOs (search engine optimizers) and Internet marketers, however, the Google Suggest feature has a completely different benefit than pure […]
+For webmasters, SEOs (search engine optimizers) and Internet marketers, however, the Google Suggest feature has a completely different benefit than […]